 The Broadway Deli has the most ‘Instagrammable’ shopfront in the village, with colourful piles of produce and a retro truck parked outside.
 As well as selling food to take away, there is also a café with both indoor and outdoor seating.
 They serve an all-day menu which includes sandwiches, soups, salads and quiches, and there’s a selection of gluten-free and vegan options.

-Or if you have a sweet tooth, The Cotswold Larder Cakery is tucked away just off the High Street down Kennel Lane, with indulgent sweet treats like cakes, brownies and milkshakes.
+If you have a sweet tooth, The Cotswold Larder Cakery is tucked away just off the High Street down Kennel Lane, with sweet treats like cakes, brownies and milkshakes.
+Or call into Guilt Trip Coffee and Donuts for delicious donuts, with flavour combos including Salted Caramel Twix and Nutella Mousse.
+They also serve toasties and organic, fair trade teas and coffees.

 Restaurants and pubs